 • Schedule First Thing in the AM.

-Because you have to fast about 8 hours before your exam, you’re better off doing it early morning for your own physical comfort.
+Because you have to fast about 8 hours before your life insurance medical exam, you’re better off doing it early morning for your own physical comfort.

 • Pad Your Time